Fort Baker |

 (1792 - 1801), Salem

 A reconstructed (1974) living history frontier settlement, with a stockade fort and blockhouse, consisting of 18 original period log cabins and barns relocated from other areas.
 Located on the Salem International University campus.
+Ownership transferred in 2005 to the Fort New Salem Foundation.
 The original settlement (1792) was probably fortified.
-More Info from the Council of Independent Colleges: Historic Campus Architecture Project
+See also Historic Campus Architecture Project from the Council of Independent Colleges

 Richard Jackson's Fort